Lego Friends: Theme park attractions

 In 2015, a Friends themed land was introduced to Legoland California, named Lego Friends Heartlake City, featuring a splash area, Lego models of the characters, a meet and greet area and a 15-minute live show.
 In the same year, a themed land was opened at Legoland Windsor Resort, featuring a live show and Heartlake City Express Train.
 Heartlake City also made its debut at Legoland Florida in May 2015, when a themed area of the park was launched featuring two attractions named Mia's Riding Adventure and Heartlake Mall theater.
-In November 2021, a Lego Friends themed land was announced for the upcoming launch of Legoland Shanghai Resort in 2024.
+A Lego Friends themed land is scheduled for the upcoming launch of Legoland Shanghai Resort in 2024.

 Film

-On 2 February 2016, Warner Brothers released a Lego Friends film on Blu-ray titled Lego Friends: Girlz 4 Life.
-The 2016 American Direct-to-DVD computer-animated film follows the story of popstar, Livi, who comes to Heartlake City.
+In February 2016, Warner Brothers released a Lego Friends film on Blu-ray titled Lego Friends: Girlz 4 Life.
+This animated film follows the story of popstar, Livi, who comes to Heartlake City.
 The Friends characters are forced to devise a plan when Livi's manager steals their hit song called Girlz.

 The Lego Friends line made a prominent appearance in the 2019 film The Lego Movie 2: The Second Part, during scenes set within the SyStar System.